 Haunted by his vote to authorize the Iraq War, the Republican congressman is standing up against US military actions.
 Originally published in The Nation.
 ON THE DAY IN LATE JANUARY that I interviewed Walter Jones Jr. in his office in Greenville, North Carolina, the Republican congressman was feeling particularly apocalyptic.
 He had just read a […]

-Click here for “By Whose Authority?”, Carolina Alumni Review,” March 2018.
+Click here for “By Whose Authority?”, Carolina Alumni Review,” March-April 2018 issue.
 Opens as a PDF.

 “Packing” and “cracking” voters boosted the GOP and muted urban voices.
 Now federal judges have struck down the latest redistricting plan.
 Originally published in CityLab.
 WHEN NORTH CAROLINA’S LEGISLATIVE LEADERS WERE ORDERED to redraw the state’s 13 congressional districts in 2016, they gave their hired mapmaker an explicit instruction: Maximize the Republican Party’s electoral advantage. […]